 The Housing Preservation Fund may also be utilized as a financial resource for acquisition assistance, critical repairs or predevelopment costs by tenants, property owners or developers.

-An owner-occupied resident who want to remain in their home but needs assistance with repairs that will address building code violations, physical accessibility barriers and removal of health and safety threats should consider the Single Family Residential Rehabilitation Program.
+An owner-occupied resident who wants to remain in their home but needs assistance with roof repairs and/or modifications to eliminate barriers to accessibility for persons with mobility or other physical impairments should consider the Single Family Residential Rehabilitation Program.

 Apartment owners whose building has between five and 20 units could be eligible for assistance to improve sub-standard housing conditions and remove environmental hazards through the Small Building Program.